s0nderlabs/pragma./docs/help/faq.md

 ### What about NFT transfers?
 You can transfer NFTs you own:
 ```
-Transfer my monad-punk #123 to 0x...
+Transfer my skrumpey #123 to 0x...
 ```

 ---